Jorge Soler Player Props: Marlins vs. Angels

-The Miami Marlins, including Jorge Soler (.391 on-base percentage in past 10 games, 58 points above season-long percentage), battle starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.
+On Sunday, Jorge Soler (.767 slugging percentage in past 10 games, including six home runs) and the Miami Marlins play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 4:07 PM ET.

-In his last game, he hit a home run while going 1-for-5 against the Angels.
+In his most recent game, he hit a home run while going 1-for-4 against the Angels.

 Jorge Soler Game Info & Props vs. the Angels